North America Vacations

 South Kaibab to Cedar Ridge

-This morning, we hike down South Kaibab trail to Cedar Ridge.
+This morning, we hike down the South Kaibab trail to Cedar Ridge.
 The South Kaibab Trail winds us down into the depths of the Grand Canyon, giving us a much different perspective looking up at the Rim from below.
 We make our way down to Cedar Ridge, where the views of the Canyon and its colorful walls will leave you in awe.
-After a trailside lunch and break, we begin our hike up and out, stopping frequently to catch our breath and take in the magnificent surroundings.
+We enjoy our lunch and hike up and out, stopping frequently to catch our breath and take in the magnificent surroundings.
 The afternoon is yours to relax or explore the South Rim Village.
 We’ll meet back up for an early dinner in the restaurant of the famous El Tovar Hotel.

 Today we say goodbye to the Grand Canyon as we head south out of the Park.
 We’ll bike the scenic Greenway Trail through ponderosa pine forests ending our ride in the small town of Tusayan near the park’s south entrance.
-Lunch at a local spot in Flagstaff.
-This afternoon, we check out Walnut Canyon National Monument.
-A loop trail takes us down into the canyon passing 25 cliff dwelling rooms constructed by the Sinagua, a pre-Columbian cultural group that lived in Walnut Canyon from about 1100 to 1250 CE.
-Continue your transfer to Sedona, check into the hotel and eat a final dinner at a lovely local spot in town.
+Shuttle to Sedona and enjoy lunch in town.
+This afternoon, we embark on an exhilarating off-road adventure by Jeep atop Sedona’s iconic red-rock formations.
+Check into the hotel and eat a final dinner at a lovely local spot in town.

 About the Best Western Plus Arroyo Roble & Creekside Villas

-All of the rooms provide complimentary Wi-Fi, 46″ LED televisions with cable, luxurious oversized bath towels, pillow top mattresses and 300 thread-count sheets.
-You’ll love the sitting among the ancient sycamore trees down along the banks of Oak Creek!
+All of the rooms provide complimentary Wi-Fi, 46″ LED televisions with cable, luxurious oversized bath towels, pillow-top mattresses, and 300 thread-count sheets.
+You’ll love sitting among the ancient sycamore trees down along the banks of Oak Creek!

 Sedona / Montezuma Castle National Monument / Phoenix